tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-1.md

 11. Repeat steps 7-10 to add Experience Targeting for the other states and choose the corresponding HTML Offer.
 12. Click **Next** to continue, and you can see a mapping for Audiences to Experiences
 13. Click **Next** to move to Goals and Settings.
 14. Choose your reporting source and identify a primary goal for your activity.
-For our use case, let's select the Reporting Source as **Adobe Target**, measuring activity as **Conversion**, action as viewed a page, and URL pointing to the WKND SkateFest Details page.
+For our Scenario, let's select the Reporting Source as **Adobe Target**, measuring activity as **Conversion**, action as viewed a page, and URL pointing to the WKND SkateFest Details page.
     ![Goal & Targeting - Target](assets/personalization-use-case-1/goal-metric-target.png)

     > [!NOTE]